x-ix/Embroidery_Gesture_Recognition-XL/README.md

                           hyperparameters set HPTUNING to True which will activate k-fold cross validation and disable model output.
 Optimiser testing can also be activated by setting both HPTUNING and OTUNING to True.
-If these are false, regular training and saving will occur.
+If these are False, regular training and saving will occur.

 ```